srinuvallabhaneni/Human-Gesture-Recognition/README.md

 # Human-Gesture-Recognition
-Gesture Recognition using feature extraction and Feature selection
+Gesture Recognition using feature extraction and Feature selection methods